jtablesaw/tablesaw/README.md

 =======

 Tablesaw is the replacement for Outlier.
-It's a high-performance, in-memory, table-like data structure, a set of tools for data manipulation, and an integrated column-oriented storage format.
+It's a high-performance, in-memory, table-like data structure, a set of tools for data manipulation, and an integrated, column-oriented storage format.

-With Tablesaw, you can import, sort, transform, filter and summarize tables of over 100 million rows on a laptop.
+With Tablesaw, you can import, sort, transform, filter, and summarize tables of over 100 million rows on a laptop.
 (Some tests work today on columns of 1 billion records; more tests at this scale will be added.)
 To get here, we've taken tools and tricks developed for high-frequency trading (e.g. primitive-backed arrays) and data warehouses (e.g. compressed, column-oriented storage and data structures),